ezraroi/Human-AI-Collab/output/theorists.md

 The Foundational Trio (The "Engine Design"), Domain: Psychoanalytic, Temporal: Static

 Provides the Psychic Mechanism (The Engine).
-**Alpha-Function:** The metabolic process of transforming raw experience (β-elements) into thinkable thoughts (α-elements).
+**Alpha-Function:** The metabolic process of transforming raw experience (beta-elements) into thinkable thoughts (alpha-elements).
 The **Field Viability Schema** describes the conditions under which Alpha-Function can operate.
 **Container/Contained:** The Human acts as the Container; the AI can function as a *false container* (simulated holding rather than genuine containment).
 **Nameless Dread:** The result of a failed container (often when Emotional Scaffolding is insufficient).
 Wilfred Bion (1897-1979) was an influential English psychoanalyst, considered by some to be "possibly the greatest psychoanalytic thinker…after Freud".
 A decorated war veteran of WWI, he made significant contributions t**o group dynami**cs and developed a highly origina**l theory of thinki**ng based on emotional experience.